What were the key events in the life of Jesus Christ?Question: "What were the key events in the life of Jesus Christ?"

 Answer: The following are the key events in the life of Christ and the Bible books where each is described: (Part 2)

-Transfiguration: (Matthew 17:1-8; Mark 9:2-8; Luke 9:26-36) – This event is referred to as the “Transfiguration,” meaning “a change in form,” because Jesus was changed before the eyes of Peter, James and John into a reflection of His true nature.
-His divine glory radiated from Him, changing His face and clothing in such a way that the gospel writers had trouble relating it.
-Just as the Apostle John used many metaphors to describe what he saw in the visions of Revelation, so, too, did Matthew, Mark and Luke have to resort to images like “lightning,” “the sun” and “light” to describe Jesus’ appearance.
-Truly, it was other-worldly.
+Transfiguration: (Matthew 17:1-8; Mark 9:2-8; Luke 9:26-36) – This event is referred to as the “Transfiguration,” meaning “a change in form,” because Jesus was changed before the eyes of Peter, James, and John into a reflection of His true nature.
+His divine glory radiated from Him, changing His face and clothing in such a way that the Gospel writers had trouble relating it.
+Just as the apostle John used many metaphors to describe what he saw in the visions of Revelation, so, too, did Matthew, Mark, and Luke have to resort to images like “lightning,” “the sun” and “light” to describe Jesus’ appearance.
+Truly, it was otherworldly.
 The appearance of Moses and Elijah to converse with Jesus shows us two things.
 First, the two men represent the Law and the Prophets, both of which foretold Jesus’ coming and His death.
 Second, the fact that they talked about His upcoming death in Jerusalem (Luke 9:31) shows their foreknowledge of these events and the sovereign plan of God that was unfolding just as He had foreordained.
 God spoke from heaven and commanded the disciples to “Hear Him!” thereby stating that Jesus, not Moses and Elijah, now had the power and authority to command them.

 Raising of Lazarus: (John 11:1-44) – Lazarus, the brother of Mary and Martha of Bethany, was a personal friend of Jesus, which is why Jesus was sent for by the family when Lazarus was sick.
 Jesus delayed several days before going to Bethany, knowing that Lazarus would be dead long enough by then to verify this amazing display of divine power.
 Only God has the power over life and death, and by raising Lazarus from the grave, Jesus was reiterating His authority as God and His supremacy over death.
 Through this incident, the Son of God would be glorified in an unmistakable way.
-As with many other miracles and incidents, one of the goals was that the disciples—and we—“may believe.”
-Jesus is who He said He was and this most astounding of His miracles testifies to that fact.
-Jesus told Martha, “I am the resurrection and the life” (v.
-25) and asked her if she believed what He was saying.
+As with many other miracles and incidents, one of the goals was that the disciples—and we—“may believe” (John 20:31).
+Jesus is who He said He was, and this most astounding of His miracles testifies to that fact.
+Jesus told Martha, “I am the resurrection and the life” (John 11:25) and asked her if she believed what He was saying.
 This is the basis of the Christian life.
 We believe that Jesus is the very power of resurrection, and we trust in Him to give us eternal life through that power.
 We are buried with Him and raised by His authority over death.
 Only through His power can we be truly saved.

 Who is Jesus Christ?